theshamuel/dregupl/README.md

 # dregupl
-PoC on java for test for [DockRepSyncer](https://github.com/theshamuel/dockrepsyncer)
+PoC on java

-REST docker client and synchronizer of docker images for 2 docker registries (Source -> Destination)
+REST docker synchronizer of docker images for 2 docker registries (Source -> Destination)